mediaopt/paypal-commercetools-connector/README.md

 Venmo's browser/device support ([Safari on iOS or Chrome on Android; any browser on desktop](https://developer.paypal.com/v5/venmo/overview)) is the one exception the connector _does_ enforce itself, not something you need a predicate for — see `enabler/README.md`'s "Venmo eligibility is not enforced by the payment-method list" section for details.

 **A practical way to check which of PayPal buttons based methods are actually enabled for your PayPal account** is to temporarily add the `AllButtons` method to your payment integration with no predicate — PayPal's own SDK only ever renders funding sources it currently considers eligible for that account/currency, so whichever of Sepa/PayLater/PayPalCreditCard/Venmo/etc. actually show up there are the ones genuinely available; anything missing was already ineligible before any predicate could help.
 Keeping the payment integration accurate is your responsibility: leave out entirely any method you don't intend to accept, and use the recommended predicate above for any conditional method you do want to offer.

+#### Stored payment methods

+Only credit cards can be stored and reused in Checkout mode.
+To enable it:

+1. set `STORED_PAYMENT_METHODS_ENABLED=true` and optionally `STORED_PAYMENT_METHODS_PAYMENT_INTERFACE` (default `PayPal`) and `STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT`;
+2. give the processor's API client the additional `manage_payment_methods` scope;
+3. make sure `cart.customerId` is set before Checkout is instantiated.

+Changing the payment interface or interface account later means previously stored cards are no longer found and would need to be migrated manually.
+See [enabler/README.md](enabler/README.md#stored-cards-and-vaulting) for the Checkout behavior of stored cards.

 ## Technology Stack